night-codes/go-sypexgeo/README.md

 # go-sypexgeo
 SypexGeo API bindings for Go (provides access data from [SypexGeo](https://sypexgeo.net/) IP database files).
-Accepts only SypexGeo 2.2 format.
+Accepts only SypexGeo 2.2 or above format.

 For more information about Sypex Geo databases and their features please visit http://sypexgeo.net.